Western Psychological Association (WPA) Conference 2021.

 Mindful Health & Resilience Lab

-As a lab, we have a long-standing interest in the study and practice of mindfulness meditation and related contemplative experiences.
-In earlier research, we investigated dispositional mindfulness and its measurement, with a particular focus on Buddhist cultural validity of Western mindfulness measures.
-More recently, we have focused on studying mindfulness training as a method to enhance stress resilience and health among groups exposed to high levels of stress, including first responders and marginalized populations.
+As a lab we have a long-standing interest in the study and practice of mindfulness meditation and related contemplative experiences.
+In earlier research we focused on dispositional mindfulness and its measurement, with a particular emphasis on Buddhist cultural validity of Western mindfulness measures.
+More recently our work has focused on mindfulness training to enhance resilience and health among groups exposed to high levels of stress, including first responders and marginalized populations.

 The lab is currently studying feasibility, mechanisms, and biological, behavioral, and psychological outcomes of integrated resilience and mindfulness training among first responders.
 In a separate study, we are investigating the protective impact of dispositional mindfulness, self-compassion, and resilience on the negative health outcomes associated with discrimination in BIPOC and other marginalized communities.